 Check our Electric Highway map on our website.

-Yes, if there's motorway services on both sides there'll be a charge point at each (except Welcome Break at Sedgemoor on the M5 – northbound only)
+Yes, if there's motorway services on both sides there'll be a charge point at each.

 It takes up to 14 days for your card to arrive.
 If you still haven’t received it by then please call Ecotricity customer services on 01453 761 455 or ping us an email.

-We're working hard to make this happen.
-If you're a member of Source London, Source East or Plugged In Midlands you can already use your card to access our charge points.
+No, you can’t use your Electric Highway card on other networks.
+However, if you're a member of Source London, Source East, Plugged In Midlands or CYC you can use your card to access our charge points.
 And we're working to extend this further in future.

 At the moment we’re focused on helping electric car owners to get around the UK easily.
 This may change in future.
 But we’ve no plans to start charging for our charge points right now.